 Pica can cause severe and potentially life threatening complications.
 Examples include:

 - stomach irritation

 - injury to the digestive tract

-Avoidant restrictive food intake disorder (ARFID), which people previously called selective eating disorder, is similar to anorexia in that it involves restricting calorie consumption.
+Avoidant restrictive food intake disorder (ARFID), which people previously called a selective eating disorder, is similar to anorexia because it restricts calorie consumption.

 ARFID can occur at any age.
-It may be more difficult to detect in children, who are often fussy eaters.
+It may be more challenging to detect in children, who are often fussy eaters.
 However, a child with ARFID may have delayed growth and development.

 An adult with ARFID may experience weight loss and malnourishment.
-In some cases, people do not consume enough calories and nutrients to support their essential body functions.
+Sometimes, people do not consume enough calories and nutrients to support their essential body functions.